Follow TV Tropes

 • Not What It Looks Like: As part of a wilding effort, Jeremy cuts down a few trees in a nearby forest in order to give other plants access to sunlight.
 When he posts about it on Twitter, he immediately gets hit by replies from people who mistake it for one of his more typical anti-environmentalist stunts.

-• Because the council denied them permission to build a car park near the farm shop, customers parked on the side of the roads, which the council then put "no stopping" cones to make sure people don't stop there either.
-As Jeremy points out, they wouldn't have needed to use the cones if they let him build parking space on his own field to begin with, and even Charlie (a well-mannered assistant than barely gets angry) is mildly furious at the council.
+• Because the council denied them permission to build a car park near the farm shop, customers parked on the side of the roads, to which the council then put up "no stopping" cones to make sure people don't stop there either.
+As Jeremy points out, they wouldn't have needed to use the cones if they let him build parking space on his own field to begin with.
+And Charlie, a usually well-mannered assistant that hardly gets angry, is visibly furious at the council for their actions.

 • Popcultural Osmosis Failure: While discussing Kaleb's myriad of haircuts, Jeremy asks him if he's ever tried wearing his hair like Phil Oakey (i.e. long on one side, short on the other).
 Kaleb, being much younger than Jeremy, has no idea what he's talking about (a more contemporary comparison would be to Skrillex).